Resources for Postpartum Depression

 Crying or irritability

-Lack of interest
+Lack of appetite

 If you’re experiencing these symptoms, it’s important to talk to your OB/GYN for support and guidance.
+If you hare having thoughts of harming yourself or your baby, go to an emergency room or call 911.
+Don’t wait for things to get better on their own.

 What is Postpartum Anxiety (PPA)?